 To begin exporting, click the Options button at the top right of the software and select Export data.
-When exporting data, you can select which channels to export, and over what time period.
-Lastly, you can select the format of the exported data.
+When exporting data, you can select which channels to export and over what time period.
+Finally, you can select the format of the exported data.

 To export your setting, click the Options button at the top right and select Save Setup.
 From there, you will be prompted to save a .logicsettings file.
 The .logicsettings file will save the settings associated with the current active tab.
 You can find the tabs at the bottom of the software UI.

 More details on saving settings are described here: How to save and load software settings using logic setup files.